theshaune/fluent/README.md

 ## The Purpose of this document
-To create a consistent unified approach to CSS development.
+To generate discussion, exploration and thoughts on how to create a consistent unified approach to CSS development.

 ## 1. File Structure